nicolezhu2020/test_resume/README.md

 # test_resume
-This is test resume for data 200 lab 12.
+This is the test resume for data 200 lab 12.